-Writer Corina Duyn often writes a blog in which she explores the obstacles, but also beauty of life lived with illness.
-It also gives her a platform to play with, and share, creative ideas.
-Her books Into the Light and Hatched are a distillation from privately written words.
+Writer Corina Duyn’s books Into the Light and Hatched are a distillation from privately diaries as well as the collected quotes from a great variety of writers.
 Flying on Little Wings came about from observing the birds in her garden; Cirrus Chronicles to take her mind of the challenges of walking.
 A family reunion brought about a memoir called Snapshots.

 Into the Light 2015 by Corina Duyn (2015) is an Artist Book-in-a-box.
 It holds a series of loose sheets with reflections on life with illness, but applicable to many of life’s challenges.
 Fear, hope, acceptance, society’s attitudes, the power of creativity and moments of gratitude are all explored.
 Each sheet has an image of Corina Duyn’s stunning nature photographs or her imaginative art.
 Also a short quote from other authors.
 This book was shortlisted for the CAP Awards 2016.